 Is Probate Required in Washington State?

-When working with a client on an Estate Plan, one of the first questions they ask is how they can make the transfer of assets to their beneficiaries as easy as possible and avoid unnecessary costs.
+One of the first questions clients have is how can we transfer assets to their beneficiaries as easy as possible and avoid unnecessary costs.
 Here’s the good news!
-Washington State law does NOT necessarily require a probate proceeding.
-It is discretionary and usually filed because someone want it to be filed.
+Washington State does NOT always require a probate proceeding.

-As you can see this can get complicated very quickly.
-While you aren’t legally required to retain a probate attorney in either area, it’s advisable due to the complexity of the court process.
-A dedicated probate attorney such as Evergreen Elder Law understands probate laws and regulations and how they apply to your situation.
-Many individuals don’t have the time to make court appearances, gather documents, and file the paperwork, let alone even have the knowledge and experience to ensure it’s done correctly.
+As you can see, organizing an estate plan is often complicated.
+While you aren’t required to retain a probate attorney when you’re determining the most effective way to secure the financial future of your heirs, it’s advisable due to the complexity of the court process.
+A dedicated Evergreen Elder Law probate attorney understands Washington probate laws and regulations and how they apply to your situation.
+Many individuals don’t have the time to make court appearances, gather documents, and file the paperwork, and don’t have the knowledge and experience to ensure it’s done correctly.

-But more than that, we can help with ensuring your Estate Plan covers how you want your estate distributed.
-By having the proper legal documents in place you will have completed the “Estate Planning” puzzle.
+Along with handling probate, Evergreen Elder Law can ensure that your estate plan covers how you want your estate to be distributed.
+With all the proper legal documents in place, you will have completed the “estate planning” puzzle.
 It will now be ready to make the transfer of assets to your beneficiaries as easy as possible and avoid unnecessary costs.

 Take advantage of a free consultation today.